upbound/docs/content/spaces/troubleshooting.md

 What you are seeing is:

 - Pods in the `upbound-system` namespace are components required to run the management plane of the Space.
 This includes the `spaces-controller`, `spaces-router`, and install of UXP.
 - Pods in the `mxp-{GUID}-system` namespace are components that collectively power a managed control plane.
-Notable callouts include pod names that look like `vcluster-api-{GUID}` and `vcluster-controller-{GUID}`, which are integral components of a managed control plane.
+Notable call outs include pod names that look like `vcluster-api-{GUID}` and `vcluster-controller-{GUID}`, which are integral components of a managed control plane.
 - Pods in other notable namespaces, including `cert-manager` and `ingress-nginx`, are prerequisite components that support a Space's successful operation.